Marker Logo

 this page online

-8 other markers are within walking distance of this marker.
-Union Breakthrough (within shouting distance of this marker); The Meade Pyramid (approx. 0.3 miles away); A Southern Memorial (approx. 0.3 miles away); Jackson (approx. half a mile away); Fredericksburg Campaign (approx. half a mile away); Jackson Holds Prospect Hill (approx. half a mile away); a different marker also named Fredericksburg Campaign (approx. half a mile away); Dead Horse Hill (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Union Breakthrough (within shouting distance of this marker); A Southern Memorial (approx. 0.3 miles away); The Meade Pyramid (approx. 0.4 miles away); Jackson (approx. half a mile away); Fredericksburg Campaign (approx. half a mile away); Jackson Holds Prospect Hill (approx. half a mile away); a different marker also named Fredericksburg Campaign (approx. half a mile away); Dead Horse Hill (approx. half a mile away).
 Touch for a list and map of all markers in Fredericksburg.

 Related marker.
 Click here for another marker that is related to this marker.
 Old Marker At This Location titled "Death of Maxcy Gregg"